-21 Whenever any standard reaches its expiry date or is replaced, its purity should be checked.
+22. Whenever any standard reaches its expiry date or is replaced, its purity should be checked.
 Existing stock and working solutions may be tested against newly prepared solutions by comparing the detector responses obtained from appropriate dilutions of individual standards or mixtures of standards.
 The purity of an old "pure" standard may be checked by preparing a new stock standard and comparing the detector responses obtained from freshly prepared dilutions of old and new stock standards.
 Inexplicable differences in apparent concentration between old and new standards must be investigated.

-22 The mean measurements for two solutions should not normally differ by more than $\pm 5\%^1$.
+23. The means from at least five replicate measurements for each of two solutions should not normally differ by more than $\pm 5\%^1$.
+The mean from the old (existing) solution is taken to be 100%.
 However, if the number of replicate determinations required to distinguish a difference of $\pm 5\%$ is unacceptably large for problematic analytes, the acceptable range may be increased to $\pm 10\%$.
 The use of an internal standard may reduce the number of replicate injections required to achieve a $\pm 5\%$ difference.
 If a response of the old standard differs by more than $\pm 5\%$ (or $\pm 10\%$ in the case of problematic analytes) from the new, storage time or conditions must be adjusted as necessary on the basis of the results.